sekka1/managedkube.com/_posts/2019-02-13-trace-ingress-service-port-not-matching-pod-port.md

 ![k8sbot](/assets/blog/images/workflow/k8sbot-agent-request.png)

+k8sbot traces the ingress, service, and pod out for you.
+Then it lays it out in columns for you to easily read and look through.

 k8sbot provides troubleshooting recommendations based on real time information from your cluster.
 It offers relevant suggestions based on what's happening in your cluster, right now.